Leafwing-Studios/fop-rules/docs/character-options/classes/bladesworn.md

 ### Rhythmic Intensity: Bloodlust

 At level 1, you cut your way through the battlefield in an increasingly brutal fashion.
 Once per round, you may spend 1 essence to enhance your basic attacks (including those made using a counterattack).
+The number of remaining uses resets at the start of each of your turns.

 When you use this feature, the critical hit threshold for your enhanced basic attacks is reduced by your Rhythm + Presence.
 You decide whether or not to use this feature after you see your attack roll.